mrredo/RedoLanguage/README.md

 # RedoLanguage
 Interpreter for redo language
+## In v2 it will now build to an AST tree so it leaves out lexing to improve performance

 ## Semicolons are needed after expressions where () characters arent present
 for example
 ```